Literature Camp—July 30 to August 1, 2021

 Follow us on social media and subscribe to our email list to stay informed on the latest Lit Camp updates!

 Camp will be at the beautiful River Ridge Mansion, hidden away in the woods near Franklin, PA.
 Lodging and meals will be provided.
 The mansion, usually called “The Castle,” was built by an oil baron in the early 1900s and is a beautiful house with plenty of places, indoors and out, to curl up with a book or piece of blank paper.
 On Sunday, we worship and reflect in a little chapel on a hill that overlooks the Allegheny River valley.

 To register, fill out the registration form linked below.
 We won’t require an application fee, but we will ask for payment around a month before the seminar.
 Partial refunds will be available if necessary.

-The cost of the weekend will be somewhere between $130 and $160 per adult.
+The cost of the weekend is $170 per adult.
+This includes lodging and meals.
 We are very hopeful that Covid-19 restrictions will not require us to cancel, but there is no fee for registration, so you will lose nothing should we need to do so.